RWS/studio-api-docs/apiconcepts/terminology/overview.md

 What is a Terminology Provider?
 -------

-A terminology provider plug-in enables Trados Studio to smoothly integrate terminology sources such as termbases and glossaries.
+A terminology provider plug-in enables Trados Studio to smoothly integrate terminology sources, such as termbases and glossaries.
 These terminology sources can then be used to:

 * look up terminology by searching for a specific string that the user enters, similar to an electronic dictionary lookup
 * search a sentence for any known terminology